Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 We currently recommend that transplant recipients:

-- Avoid all travel unless absolutely necessary (no cruises, consider air travel only in dire circumstances).
+- Avoid all travel unless absolutely necessary (Avoid all cruises, consider air travel only in essential circumstances).
 We also highly suggest that transplant recipients’ immediate household contacts should postpone non-essential travel.

-- Stay home as much as possible and put distance between you and other people if you must be out (stay 6 feet away, which is about two arm lengths).
+- Stay home as much as possible and put distance between you and other people if you must be out (stay 6 feet away from others, which is about two arm lengths).

-- Avoid crowds (places of worship, concerts, shopping malls).
+- Avoid crowds both indoors and outdoors (places of worship, concerts, movie theaters, shopping malls, and other places with large gatherings of people).

 Travel restriction recommendations are likely to change over time.
 Check frequently for updated recommendations: